MaretRudAul/antichess_engine/README.md

 - Pawns can promote to any piece

 ### Future Work

 - Implement self-play training
-- Add more sophisticated opponents
+- Add hyperparameter optimization
-- Experiment with alternative neural network architectures
+- Train thoroughly to attain real results
 - Integrate with a chess GUI for human vs. AI play